RealGP/rgp.github.io/_clinicians/PHY17.md

 ---
 area: Physical Examinations for GPs
 category: Physical examinations for GPs
-title: Introduction to mymrcgp Physical examination
+title: Introduction to 'mymrcgp' physical examination
-description: Data collected from 300 GP trainers and 16 CSA examiners has been ana-lysed to pro-vide guidance about physical examination of common Gen-eral Practice cases
+description: Data collected from 300 GP trainers and 16 CSA examiners has been ana-lysed to provide guidance about physical examination of common General Practice cases
 audio:
 article:
 www: http://mymrcgp.com/physicalexaminations/introduction.htm